Building regulations application form and fees schedules

 You are strongly advised not to start work before you receive approval for your plans.
 If you start work before we give approval you do so at your own risk and you may be asked to put right any faulty works.
 Notice of commencement of work must be given 48 hours before starting.
 The inspection fee is due after the first visit by us.

 A regularisation application allows you to get a retrospective approval on works that didn't originally have Building Control approval, as long as work was carried out after 6 January 1986.
 In order to regularise these unauthorised works, the owner or agent should apply for a certificate of regularisation, which is dependent on the site works being exposed for inspection and may involve sampling and testing of materials used.
-You should include drawings showing details of the construction and layout, clearly showing what is new and what is already there, along with the application form and the appropriate fee from the downloadable charges document below.
+You should include drawings showing details of the construction and layout, clearly showing what is new and what is already there, along with the application form and the appropriate fee from the downloadable charges document (see 'Useful documents').